sdsc-hpc-training/nvidia-dli-2019/day1/comet_access/software_requirements.md

-## NVIDIA DLI Institute - Running GPU Jobs on Comet:  Software Requirements
+Running GPU Jobs on Comet:  Software Requirements

 While many of the hands-on activities will be run on Comet, some sessions require that customized software be installed on your laptop.
 Please perform the following software installations and file downloads before you arrive.
 Note: several of the preparation activities will provide information and guidance on how to install the required software components.